Agile UX: How to Incorporate UX and Product Design Into Agile

 What is Agile UX?

-Agile UX brings Agile software development together with the product and interaction design done by UX specialists.
+Agile methodology UX brings Agile software development together with the product and interaction design done by UX specialists.
 It embeds a UX expert on the Agile team and requires understanding and valuing the UX role.
 This means allotting time and budget for UX’s full process including research and testing.

 What is Lean UX?